Coronavirus Update:What patients and families need to know

 A thyroglossal duct cyst is a neck mass or lump that develops from cells and tissues remaining after the formation of the thyroid gland during embryonic development.
-It is most commonly diagnosed in preschool-aged children or during mid-adolescence, and often appears after an upper respiratory infection when it enlarges and becomes painful.
+It is most commonly diagnosed in preschool-aged children or during mid-adolescence and often appears after an upper respiratory infection when it enlarges and becomes painful.

 A thyroglossal duct cyst is a congenital (present from birth) defect.
 When the thyroid gland forms during embryonic development, it begins at the base of the tongue and moves down the neck through a canal called the thyroglossal duct.
 This duct normally disappears once the thyroid reaches its final position in the neck.
 Sometimes, portions of the duct remain leaving cavities or pockets called cysts.
-These cysts can fill with fluid or mucus, and may enlarge if they become infected.
-Very enlarged cysts can cause difficulty swallowing or obstruct breathing passages.
+These cysts can fill with fluid or mucus and may enlarge if they become infected.
+Very enlarged cysts in the throat can cause difficulty swallowing or obstruct breathing passages.

 The following are the most common symptoms of a thyroglossal duct cyst.
 However, each child may experience symptoms differently.
 Symptoms may include:

 - A small, soft, round mass in the center front of the neck

 - Tenderness, redness and swelling of the mass, if infected

 - A small opening in the skin near the mass with drainage of mucus from the cyst

 - Difficulty swallowing or breathing

 The symptoms of a thyroglossal duct cyst may resemble other neck masses or medical problems.
 Always consult your child's doctor for a diagnosis.